skeelogy/maya-skMatrixElements/README.md

 1) Load the plugin, either using the Plug-in Manager or using the following MEL command:

+If you are using the C++ plugin:

+    loadPlugin "skMatrixElements"

+If you are using the Python plugin:

     loadPlugin "skScriptedMatrixElements.py"

 2) Create the node using the following MEL command:

+If you are using the C++ plugin:

+    createNode skMatrixElements

+If you are using the Python plugin:

     createNode skScriptedMatrixElements